CS340-21/VoiceRecognitionExt/Final Report.md

 Every team member contributed as equally as we could have hoped.

 ## V. Project Management
-Due to difficulty learning how to use Android Studios, we were not able to complete all of the goals we originally intended for A.V.E.R.I.
-In hindsight, we believe our original expectations for A.V.E.R.I. were quite ambitious, considering that none of our team members had previous experience with Android Studios or building a mobile application in general.
+We believe our original expectations for A.V.E.R.I. were quite ambitious, considering that none of our team members had previous experience with Android Studios or building a mobile application in general.
+Due to the difficulty of learning how to use Android Studios, we were not able to complete all of the goals we originally intended for A.V.E.R.I.
+A large portion of the problems we faced came with Android Studios.
+We faced various issues and bugs while working on the front-end and back-end components of the application.
+Because of the challenges we ran into in the Android development environment, we had to adjust our final goals and objectives.

 ## VI.
 Reflection